predibase/lorax/docs/getting_started/docker.md

 ```
 !!! note

+    The LoRAX server in the pre-built Docker image is configured to listen on port 80 (instead of on the default port number, which is 3000).

+!!! note

     To use GPUs, you need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 We also recommend using NVIDIA drivers with CUDA version 11.8 or higher.

 See the references docs for the [Launcher](../reference/launcher.md) to view all available options, or run the following from within your container: